achilles-d/parser-compsci308/README.md

 Saurav: Worked primarily on all front-end.
 Created all front-end components, styled them, and helped ensure they worked properly with the rest of the model.

+Achintya: Worked on the back-end primarily and a little on the controller.
+Worked to create a majority of the commands and the helped think out the logic for the parser.
+In the controller, worked on the TurtleController.

+Abebe: Worked primarily on the back-end.
+Responsible for the parsing and a few of the commands.
+Created all the classes for the parser and wrote a majority of the code to handle parsing.

 ### Resources Used
 Saurav: Used example code from Labs and Professor Duvall's lectures to learn about more javaFX properties.
 Also used more online resources to learn about bindings and properties, like this [website](https://www.dummies.com/programming/java/javafx-binding-properties).
 Also used this [website](https://stackoverflow.com/questions/25570803/image-in-javafx-listview) to figure out how to override default list cell functionality for my palette view.

+Achintya & Abebe: Used code examples from Professor Duvall to implement generics when needed.
+The idea for the parsing mechanism with the double stacks (that represent a tree structure) came from Professor Duvall's lectures.
+Reflection code was referenced from labs as well as how to get data from property files.

 ### Running the Program